How to get your grill ready for summer

 When all the important stuff is done, feel free to clean the stainless steel on the outside as well.
 “Spray on the cleaner and let it sit for five minutes, because you need time for that cleaner to start to activate,” Kolman says.
 “Then take your microfiber towel and wipe with the grain.”
 He notes that you should avoid paper towels on steel, lest you scratch the finish.
+And while Kolman didn’t mention it in our chat, I found Bar Keepers Friend did an incredible job of cleaning rust spots with some good scrubbing.
+Generally, abrasive cleaners aren’t ideal when it comes to stainless steel, but you might prefer a slightly scratched surface over one covered in rust.
 A porcelain lid is much more forgiving, and you can just use glass cleaner and paper towels for that.
 Clean any plastic parts with soap and water, and you’re ready for the first burgers of the season.

 How to maintain your grill as you go